Mother Love (TV series): Plot

 Kit Vesey, a London barrister, has proposed to Angela Turner, a receptionist at an art gallery.
 He is fearful about breaking this news to his fiercely controlling mother, Helena, but they do.
 Kit also insists that Angela not mention anything to Helena about their going to visit his father Alex, who divorced Helena and remarried many years ago.
 Helena has blocked all mention of Alex from her life and even threatened to commit suicide when Kit once suggested going to live with him.
 Accepted by Helena, the Veseys settle into marriage and have two children, all the while maintaining a secret relationship with Alex and his new family.
-However, when Helena sees an arts programme about Alex's wife Ruth, a renowned photographer, she conspires to kill Ruth by locking her in her darkroom with the ventilators blocked and contrives evidence to convict Helena's driver, George.
+However, when Helena sees an arts programme about Alex's wife Ruth, a renowned photographer, she conspires to kill Ruth by locking her in her darkroom with the ventilators blocked and contrives evidence to convict Helena's friend, George.

-While visiting Rome, Alex meets Jordan, an American actress whom he subsequently marries and whom later gives birth to twins.
+While visiting Rome, Alex meets Jordan, an American actress whom he subsequently marries and who later gives birth to twins.
 As Kit is paralysed following surgery on a brain tumour, Helena comes to tend to him in hospital but starts to uncover other evidence about how Angela has been visiting Alex.
 After watching Angela leave Alex's home and interpreting the evident affection between the two of them as evidence that Angela was having an affair with Alex, Helena becomes increasingly unhinged.
 While at the hospital one day, she informs the paralysed Kit that she intends to poison Alex and Jordan's twins using laburnum in return for the pair's 'treachery.'
 Having tested the effectiveness of laburnum on a neighbour's cat, Helena laces some marzipan shortbreads with the poison and gives them to her grandchildren, knowing that they would likely give them to the twins at Alex's party.

 Helena's plan fails, however, as another girl at the party, Olivia, steals one of the shortbreads while the rest of the guests are outside taking a photo together, and she is subsequently discovered in a convulsive state in the garden.
 After the family receive a strange call purporting to be from the hospital, Angela realises that it must have been Helena who poisoned the shortbreads and who had called the family only to be told that Alex's family did have contact with Kit.
 Angela rushes to the hospital at the same time as Helena starts removing Kit from his life support machine for his 'treachery.'
 Angela arrives to find Helena embracing Kit whilst he struggles to breathe and calls nurses over, who discover that Helena had, in fact, forced him out of his paralysis.
 The final scene shows Helena in a prison cell, staring emptily at a wall.